apg/slideshow-simple/README.md

 slideshow/simple is new reader to help quickly create slideshows for [Racket's Slideshow](https://docs.racket-lang.org/slideshow/index.html).
 It was originally inspired by [sent](https://tools.suckless.org/sent), but has expanded in capabilities beyond that of sent.

-An example slideshow looks like this (Note that the this #lang line doesn't quite work this way yet):
+An example slideshow looks like this.

 ```
-#lang reader slideshow/simple
+#lang slideshow/simple

 slideshow/simple